joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 * At least a .text, .data, and .bss section
 * The file extention .DRV

 Drivers are loaded flat into the kernel space after relocation.
-Because they are loaded at the very begining of startup.
+Drivers can be inserted and removed at any time, or at least they will be in the future.

 # The Job of Drivers